 The similar size of alkane-alkene gas pairs makes them difficult to separate using membrane technology.
 Approaches being considered include: polymeric facilitated transport, mixed-matrix, and inorganic membranes.
 Projects will involve the preparation of new membrane materials, design of equipment to evaluate properties relevant to industrial gas separations, and development of new process designs to take advantage of new materials.

 Pressure and temperature swing adsorption processes for alkane-alkene gas pairs

 Pressure and temperature swing processes are widely used in industry for the separation and purification of industrial gases.
 Research projects in this area include: the informed design of new adsorbent materials, fundamental understanding of adsorbent properties, process design and modelling, and construction of prototype equipment.

 Postgraduate student profiles

 Interested in finding out more about postgraduate studies in Chemical and Process Engineering?
-Browse our postgraduate student profiles and email us to find out more about research at UC.
+Browse our postgraduate student profiles and list of previously awarded PhDs or email us to find out more about research at UC.